 The lawsuit is already a major success because, for the first time, a court has affirmed that, in principle, a private company is responsible for its share in causing climate-related damage.
 This applies if a share of concrete damage or risks to private individuals or their property can be attributed to the company's activities.
 With this finding and the decision to enter into evidence, the case has already made legal history.
-It is the first claim worldwide for corporate liability for climate damage to make it into the evidentiary hearing.
-As such, it is already an important precedent.

 If the two evidentiary issues are resolved in favor of the plaintiff, a judgment against RWE is likely.
 The company could appeal against this to the Federal Court of Justice.
 Even if Saúl Luciano Lliuya loses, there could be an appeal.
 It could take several years before a final decision is reached.

 RWE should only be held liable to the extent of its contribution to global warming.
 Saúl Luciano Lliuya has received a letter from the responsible Peruvian authority that it would use this money as a partial amount for the necessary construction of the protective measures.
 In other words, an impetus to push ahead with the overdue construction.
 In addition to the flood protection measures at the glacial lake, the local risk management should include a comprehensive infrastructure project to secure the water supply of the city of Huaraz.
 The local authorities have planning concepts that include a new dam with an integrated water pumping system as well as plans for a water supply infrastructure (such as reservoirs and canals).
 The local NGO Wayintsik is trying to build up pressure on the authorities so that the project will be realized.